sagarpathak0/Think-bot-steve/README.md

 # SteveRLBot (Think-Bot)

 SteveRLBot is a modular, voice-activated AI assistant and reinforcement learning (RL) agent.
 It combines computer vision, conversational AI, memory, multilingual support, and a DQN-based RL agent in a grid world.
 The codebase is organized for easy extension and maintenance.

+---
+## Cyberpunk Theme

+The dashboard and all web UI use a custom **cyberpunk/neon** theme with:
+- Futuristic neon colors (blue, pink, purple, green)
+- Glitch and HUD effects
+- Pixel/monospace fonts
+- Animated backgrounds and console-style layouts

+For a visual preview, see the `frontend/src/styles/globals.css` and the dashboard page.
+(Add screenshots here if desired.)

+---

 ## Features

+- **Web Dashboard**: Modern, multi-section dashboard (Astra/console style) for stats, chat, device control, and more.
+- **User Authentication**: Registration/login with email OTP, JWT-secured endpoints, and PostgreSQL user storage.
+- **Device/Robot Control**: Control robot movement (forward, back, left, right, stop) from the dashboard or API.
+- **Stats & Memory**: Per-user stats, mood, and conversation history, all stored in PostgreSQL.
 - **Computer Vision**: Face detection, object detection (YOLOv5), and OCR (Tesseract) via webcam.
 - **Conversational AI**: Uses Gemini AI for context-aware responses.
 - **Speech Recognition**: Wake word detection ("Steve") and command recognition.